Feature request #1786

 Let see what other people (devs) think about his matter.

-#4 Updated by rtb - almost 8 years ago
+#4 Updated by rtb - over 9 years ago

 I have a case where Quantum shows an electrical network with devices represented by SVG symbols.
 It's imperative to know which symbols are selected and which are not.
 I'd like to propose a couple of alternatives besides "re-coloring" the SVG symbol.